Rise of the Twilight Empire

 The Fall of Nerath (696 C.Y. – 701 C.Y.)

 The divine protection of Nerath fails for reasons scholars still debate to this day.
 The Demon Lord Yeenoghu manifests on the Material Plane with a massive army of Beastmen.
-This is the first time a full-fledged Demon Lord has ever returned to the Material Plane.
+This is the first time a full-fledged Demon Lord has ever returned to the Material Plane since the Dawn War.
 The howling horde of orcs, gnolls, lizardmen, and other monstrosities lay siege to the White City for five years.
 In a last ditch effort to hold out, the magewrights of Nerath turn to the forbidden art of soulcraft and create a new race built specifically for battle, the Warforged.
 It is not enough.
 Finally, the Holy Empress Gwenfaire and the remaining Temple Knights are overwhelmed and the city falls.
 The demons defile the White City and taint the land with their vile essence.
 For dozens of miles around the city, the water turns black and all the plants and animals die, leaving nothing but a demon-infested wasteland.

 Season 1 – Embers (798 C.Y.)